 English to Spanish Translation: How to Overcome the Challenges

-Throughout the world, there are estimated to be at least 427 million Spanish speakers spread throughout 21 countries which have Spanish as one of their official languages.
-It is spoken throughout North and South America, parts of Africa and Europe.
+Throughout the world, there are estimated to be at least 427 million Spanish speakers spread throughout 21 countries that have Spanish as one of their official languages.
+It is spoken throughout North and South America, parts of Africa, and Europe.
 In terms of the number of native speakers, it comes second after Mandarin.

 Why Translating From English to Spanish is Sometimes Tricky

 Spanish is closely linked to both Portuguese and Italian as a romance language and this affects the way meaning is conveyed.

 English is not a standard language when it is spoken in Britain, the United States, Canada, or Australia.
 Overall it is identical but there are some notable diversions such as the word ‘check’ which in the United States is a piece of paper that denotes a financial transaction while in Britain it refers to the act of looking over something.
 These sorts of differences apply to Spanish as well.
 Overcoming translation difficulties starts when the translator has been told what Spanish country the translation is likely to end up in.
 This means he or she can adapt the translator to meet the needs of the Spanish in that country.

 Typically Spanish, when compared to English, is a longer language.
 When a translation takes place from English into Spanish, 30 percent more words will need to be used to get across a point.
 This is particularly challenging when the translation is of short, punchy text commonly used in billboard advertising where space may limit the number of words.

 Overcoming the English to Spanish translation challenge